 - Altar Guild - Altar Guild teams, working under the direction of the clergy, prepare for the celebration of the Eucharist or any of the other sacraments of the church, including baptisms, weddings and funerals.
 They also take care of the vessels, vestments, linens, and acolyte equipment.
 At our church, the altar guild is divided into four teams.
 Each team assumes […]

 - Band of Moms - Hey moms of all kinds, come and join us for Band of Moms on the 2nd & 4th Sundays of each month at 9:15 am.
 Bring a dish to share (or not).
 Childcare is provided.
 Learn more about Band of Moms here...

 - Band of Moms on Zoom - Ring a bell?
 In this crazy time, it’s even MORE important that we support each other and connect in any way we can.
-Band of Moms will have Zoom meetings every Tuesday night at 8 pm through May 26.
-Even if you’ve never been a part of this awesome support group, it’s never to […]
+Band of Moms will have Zoom meetings on the 2nd & 4th Tuesdays of each month at 8 pm.
+Even if you’ve never been a part of this awesome support group, […]

 - Bread Ministry – Give a warm welcome! - The Bread Ministry is an important part of St. Martin’s mission of radical hospitality.
 Members bake bread to share with new guests at our church, along with a little information about our church and worship services.
 The bread ministry strives to let newcomers know that we are very glad they chose to be with us, and […]